timescale/docs/use-timescale/migrate-data/migrate-influxdb.md

 ---
-title: Migrate data to TimescaleDB from InfluxDB
+title: Migrate data to Timescale from InfluxDB
-excerpt: Mgirate data into TimescaleDB using the Outflux tool
+excerpt: Mgirate data into Timescale using the Outflux tool
 products: [mst, self_hosted]
 keywords: [data migration, InfluxDB]
 tags: [import, Outflux]
 ---

-# Migrate data to TimescaleDB from InfluxDB
+# Migrate data to Timescale from InfluxDB

-You can migrate data to TimescaleDB from InfluxDB using the Outflux tool.
+You can migrate data to Timescale from InfluxDB using the Outflux tool.
 [Outflux][outflux] is an open source tool built by Timescale for fast, seamless migrations.
-It pipes exported data directly to TimescaleDB, and manages schema discovery, validation, and creation.
+It pipes exported data directly to Timescale, and manages schema discovery, validation, and creation.

 <Highlight type="important">
 Outflux works with earlier versions of InfluxDB.
-It does not work with InfluxDB 2.X.
+It does not work with InfluxDB version 2 and later.
 </Highlight>

 ## Prerequisites